 From 2008 to 2011, Gregor produced two subscription newsletters for investors in the energy sector, the macro-oriented Gregor.us Monthly and the portfolio-oriented Gregor Weekly.
 Also, with Howard Lindzon and Philip Pearlman, Gregor developed the first internet broadcast on the StockTwits.com platform, the popular Sunday night MacroTwits Hour from 2009-2010.
 Gregor was named in the Top Twenty Tweeps for Keeps by Barron’s, as people to follow on the Markets and the Economy.

-In 2013, Gregor has launched a new subscription services: TerraJoule.us, a monthly newsletter covering macro trends in global energy.
-In a addition, he is working on a number of ongoing projects in journalism, and in data visualization.
+In 2013, Gregor has launched a new subscription service: TerraJoule.us, a monthly newsletter covering macro trends in global energy.
+In a addition, he is working on a number of ongoing projects in journalism, and is becoming affiliated with various groups pursuing data visualization.

 Contact : gregor (at) gregor.us